Ball Tip Steak (What Meat Is This & How to Best Cook It)

 The bottom sirloin butt is a part of the cow that gets a lot of exercise during a cow’s life, so it is a very lean and tough cut.

 Only buy ball tip steak from trustworthy sellers for the best flavor and highest quality.
-We rounded up the 11 best meat delivery services you can try out.
+We rounded up the 11 best protein delivery services you can try out.

 Ball Tip Steak Taste